 In other words, the Maximum Allowable Annular Surface Pressure – MAASP – when drilling ahead is the maximum closed-in (not circulating) pressure that can be applied to the annular (drill pipe x BOP stack) at the surface before the formation just below the casing shoe will start to fracture (leak-off).

-During the well control operation, it is important that the pressure is not allowed to exceed the fracture gradient at this weakest point.
+During the well control operation, the pressure mustn’t be allowed to exceed the fracture gradient at this weakest point.
 The fracture pressure of the formation just below the casing shoe will be available from leak-off tests carried out after the casing was set.
 If no leak-off test was carried out an estimate can be made by taking a percentage of the minimum geostatic gradient for that depth.

 Simple Considerations About Maximum Allowable Annular Surface Pressure